Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Discussion

-Further, as previously mentioned, the reported values for~$\lambda_\mathrm{asymp}=D_\infty/v_\mathrm{rms}$ in Figure~\ref{fig:mfpa} should be treated with care, because the diffusion coefficient~$D_\infty$ only converges after particles have crossed the static simulation box multiple times (compare Figure~\ref{fig:rdca}).
-Yet our considerations show that the value of~$D_\infty$ emerges from the short-time evolution of the particle distribution and is thus influenced by coherent structures on scales~$<L_\mathrm{box}$.
+Further, as noted in Section~\ref{sec:simusetup2}, the reported values for~$\lambda_\mathrm{asymp}=D_\infty/v_\mathrm{rms}$ in figure~\ref{fig:mfpa} are biased by the periodic boundary conditions of the simulation domain (compare figure~\ref{fig:rdca}).
+Despite this bias our considerations clearly show that the value of~$D_\infty$ emerges from the short-time evolution of the particle distribution which is influenced by coherent structures on scales below the box size.
 Notably, these ``structure-mediated'' values are larger than those obtained from random-phase turbulence~\citep[see also][]{Shukurov2017,Lubke2024}.
-However, on large scales~$\gg L_\mathrm{box}$, such as the ISM or ICM outer scales, this structure-mediated enhancement has to be weighted against confinement in structures if scattering turns out to be intermittent and~$\tau_\mathrm{decouple}$ is large.
+However, on large scales~$\gg L_\mathrm{box}$, such as the ISM or ICM outer scales, this structure-mediated enhancement has to be weighted against confinement in structures if scattering is rare and~$t^\ast_\mu$ is large.

-\subsection{Discussion of Coherent Structures}
+\subsection{Discussion of coherent structures}